tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-_control_flow_and_randomness.md

 To visually group the connected `if`/`elif` statements, the empty line between each has been removed; this is a matter of style, but you are welcome to add as many blank lines as you see fit.
 You may add as many additional `elif` statements as you need.

 A mark below `50` passes through all of the `if`/`elif` statements without invoking any action.
-To handle FAIL cases, one can employ `else` statement.
+To handle FAIL cases, one can employ the `else` statement.

 #### Else Statements